-Download the Residential District and Commercial District walking tour maps!
+Download the National Register Historic District walking tour map!

 Another breathtaking treasure not to be missed is the Shadows-on-the-Teche, an antebellum home which was once occupied by Union soldiers during the Civil War.
-Costumed soldiers give a glimpse of the past and host a reenactment with battles, cannon fire and artillery demonstrations each November.
-We are also home to the South’s largest source of quality religious articles, the Rosary House which offers hand-made rosaries, devotional candles, statues and medals.
+We are also home to the Conrad Rice Mill/Konriko Company Store, the oldest rice mill in the United States.

 A visit to our city will be rewarded with history and culture, a feast for the senses – sights, sound and taste – unlike anything you have ever experienced.